AMCalejandro/longgwas_workshop/index.md

 - We specify to run either GLM, CPH, or GALLOP-LMM
 - We define well the input data to the tool

-Tu run the analysis we will repeteadly use tt
+Tu run the analysis we will repeteadly use the follow comand

 ```
 nxtflow run workflows/main.nf \